AnggaR96s/Reforestation/README.md

-## The rotation of earth really makes my day.
+## Why did the belt go to prison?
+He held up a pair of pants!